nebobyeoli/xlsx-to-quizlet/README.md

 - Single large function of XLSX_input onchange, commented to split into smaller functions
 - largely split, child goes as `getxlsxJoined`
-+ decided to set names as `*~joined` than `\*~full` : possibility of latter being confused with `all`

-- Fixed issue spitters on receiving non-sheets as first/last files
+- Fixed issues on receiving non-sheets as first/last files
-- unexpected behavior above were caused by inner onload event, which takes execution after a slight delay
+- Cause of non-sheets unexpected behavior: Inner onload event takes execution after a slight delay
-- buggers were buggy especially with wbBase

-+ Need to fix: Created joinfile doesn't include all terms
+### Added support on new xlsx format [still no-style]

+- Which terms are stored on column C than A
+- Though output file still lacks style

++ Need to edit function rmWrapchar to repeat until complete !wrapchar
-+ Add this maybe: data.json structure example in README
++ Add this maybe: Search for term in def where word matches until nth character of word

 <details>
   <summary>proper propriety proprietarietà</summary>